 By stimulating participation in the museum learning process, visitors are told that their opinions, ideas, and perceptions are valid and they are instilled with the confidence to continue participating.

 Visible Thinking routines are all about visitors becoming active participants in their own learning processes, rather than passive consumers of information, which has been proven to have negative effects on knowledge retention.
 It is apparent that — to encourage participation effectively — participatory activities and practices must be made relevant to museum visitors.
-We know through repeated use that Visible Thinking, when combined with facilitatory museum education practices, is flexible enough to be adapted to each group or individual as needed.
+I have seen through repeated use that Visible Thinking, when combined with facilitatory museum education practices, is flexible enough to be adapted to each group or individual as needed.
 Learning itself is flexible and adaptable so our methods and our museum tours should be too.